 - 5.2.1 The approach to intervention is similar to that for grant-funded providers.
-Provider managers will monitor delivery and performance across all aspects of the contract and if issues are identified the GLA will require the provider to develop an action plan to address these issues.
-The action plan must be approved by the GLA.
-If a provider fails to agree an action plan or does not implement the action plan as agreed the GLA may, at its discretion, implement further measures of intervention including, but not limited to, reducing the contract value, suspending payments, or ultimately termination. - 5.2.2 Circumstances that might lead to intervention and the requirement for an action plan and/or further intervention measures include: - routine financial health checks indicate that a provider's financial health is forecast to decline to unsatisfactory levels; - the provider fails to implement agreed actions to improve performance and/or address issues in relation to the accuracy, quality and timeliness of data submissions and evidence to support claims;
+Provider managers will monitor delivery and performance across all aspects of the contract and if issues are identified the GLA will require the provider to develop a recovery plan to address these issues.
+The recovery plan must be approved by the GLA.
+If a provider fails to agree a recovery plan or does not implement the plan as agreed the GLA may, at its discretion, implement further measures of intervention including, but not limited to, reducing the contract value, suspending payments, or ultimately termination. - 5.2.2 Circumstances that might lead to intervention and the requirement for an action plan and/or further intervention measures include: - routine financial health checks indicate that a provider's financial health is forecast to decline to unsatisfactory levels; - the provider fails to implement agreed actions to improve performance and/or address issues in relation to the accuracy, quality and timeliness of data submissions and evidence to support claims; - the provider's data evidences a decline in achievement of targets;

-- the provider's data evidences a decline in achievement of targets; - the provider becomes insolvent; - irregularities in claims, data submissions or supporting evidence are identified and/or claims, reports and data submissions are consistently late or incorrect; - audit findings identify serious and/or widespread irregularities and/or failures in management control systems; - a complaint or whistle-blower alerts the GLA to a breach in financial management or safeguarding; - the outputs and outcomes evidenced are not at the level or quality agreed within the Contract; and - the provider receives two consecutive 'requires improvement' ratings at Ofsted or the provider is deemed 'inadequate' by Ofsted inspection. - 5.2.3 The GLA will work with the provider to seek to explore all avenues for raising performance, achievement and quality before terminating a contract. - 5.2.4 The approach to subcontracting is very similar to that for grant-funded providers, the key variation being that providers are required to detail their subcontracting arrangements in their tenders, these are assessed as part of the tender evaluation and any changes to these during the contract lifetime will require GLA approval. - 5.2.5 As with the Grant funded AEB provision, a 20% cap is to be applied to subcontracted funding retained by lead providers and the GLA will continue the requirement for providers to obtain an annual report from an external auditor that provides assurance on their arrangements to manage and control their delivery subcontractors. - 5.2.6 Further information on intervention triggers and mitigations for procured provision is available in GLA Managing Provider Performance: GLA AEB Procured provision monitoring and intervention policy 2019-2023.
+- the provider becomes insolvent; - irregularities in claims, data submissions or supporting evidence are identified and/or claims, reports and data submissions are consistently late or incorrect; - audit findings identify serious and/or widespread irregularities and/or failures in management control systems; - a complaint or whistle-blower alerts the GLA to a breach in financial management or safeguarding; - the outputs and outcomes evidenced are not at the level or quality agreed within the Contract: and - the provider receives an 'Insufficient progress' rating for overall effectiveness in an Ofsted monitoring report; a 'requires improvement' rating from Ofsted or the provider is deemed 'inadequate' by Ofsted inspection. - 5.2.3 The GLA will work with the provider to seek to explore all avenues for raising performance, achievement and quality before terminating a contract. - 5.2.4 The approach to subcontracting is very similar to that for grant-funded providers, the key variation being that providers are required to detail their subcontracting arrangements in their tenders, these are assessed as part of the tender evaluation and any changes to these during the contract lifetime will require GLA approval. - 5.2.5 As with the Grant funded AEB provision, a 20% cap is to be applied to subcontracted funding retained by lead providers and the GLA will continue the requirement for providers to obtain an annual report from an external auditor that provides assurance on their arrangements to manage and control their delivery subcontractors. - 5.2.6 Further information on intervention triggers and mitigations for procured provision is available in (link to be included once uploaded to site).